-The City utilizes the maintenance standards specified in Section 4.6 of Volume V of the Stormwater Management Manual for Western Washington for operation and maintenance of the City's stormwater systems.
+The City utilizes the maintenance standards specified in Appendix V-A of Volume V of the 2019 Stormwater Management Manual for Western Washington for operation and maintenance of the City's stormwater systems.
+Any updates to maintenance standards provided in the future Stormwater Management Manual for Western Washington will be adopted by the City.